bitrix24/b24restdocs/api-reference/interactivity/custom-push-and-pull-client.md

 wss://rt.bitrix24.com/sub/?CHANNEL_ID=46a437d2336d4a88e4e9b3cd956ecf45:6221e0eb48981fce67cf4756e82e8102.7910bb25e660bf211fdec15e33c5e25e4c3b644a/fb9f7e13dc3d595c5aefe1a0216c27a2.2887eebc6ae160713a732893462dce9d8e23a7b0
 ```

-The operation time of each channel is limited to 12 hours.
-It is necessary to monitor the expiration time and make a repeated request to [pull.application.config.get](./push-and-pull/pull-application-config-get.md) when one of the channels has expired.
+The lifetime of each channel is limited to 12 hours.
+You need to monitor the expiration time and make a repeated request to [pull.application.config.get](./push-and-pull/pull-application-config-get.md) when one of the channels has expired.

-To access the history in the channel, add special GET parameters to the above address: `&tag=` and `&time=` (for server version 2 and below) or `&mid=` (for version 3 and above).
+To access the history in the channel, append special GET parameters to the above address: `&tag=` and `&time=` (for server version 2 and below) or `&mid=` (for version 3 and above).
 You will receive all necessary data for the GET parameters when parsing each command from the channel.
 After connecting with these parameters, you will have one-time access to messages that were not available for the current session.

 ## General Format of Commands from the Server

-For server version 3 and below, when commands arrive, the text looks like this:
+For server version 3 and below, when commands are received, the text appears as follows:

 ```bash
 #!NGINXNMS!#{"id":320146,"mid":"14526134350000000000320146","channel":"6221e0eb48981fce67cf4756e82e8102","tag":"672","time":"Thu, 29 Jun 2017 09:50:16 GMT","text":{...},"extra":{...}}}#!NGINXNME!#